heoethan/focus-timer-chrome-extension/README.md

 1. Open Chrome browser and go to `chrome://extensions/`
 2. Enable **Developer mode** in the top right
 3. Click **Load unpacked**
-4. Select the `focus-timer-extension` folder
+4. Select the `my-focus-timer-extension` folder
 5. **Prepare alarm sound file**: Add a 2-second alarm sound file to `sounds/alarm.mp3`

 ### How to Use